Canonical will support 32-bit libraries in Ubuntu

 Initially Canonical had the idea to stop supporting 32-bit libraries on Ubuntu, which seemed very interesting at the end of an era.

-But later when Canonical announced that with the release of Ubuntu 19.10 in October, it would permanently stop support to 32-bit, and developers and users began to voice their objections.
+But later when Canonical announced that with the release of Ubuntu 19.10 in October, it would permanently stop supporting 32-bit computers, and developers and users began to object.

 As it turns out, the constant protests have come to a halt.
 Canonical listened to users and changed its course.